 - 11.2.1 The Contractor shall ensure that Contractor Personnel wear personal protective equipment required by Applicable Legislation, regulations, codes and industry standards as necessary to protect against personal injuries while on Railway property.
-All personal protective equipment shall be approved by the Canadian Standards Associations (CSA) or by the American National Standards Institute (ANSI), and shall be in good condition and be properly fitted. - 11.2.2 The following mandatory personal protective equipment ("PPE") shall be supplied by the Contractor at its own expense, and shall be worn at all times by Contractor Personnel while on CP Property: - (a) safety hard hat, meeting CSA standard Z94.1; - (b) safety boots with protective toe caps and soles, meeting CSA standard, Z195 (Green Triangle Grade 1); - (c) safety glasses with permanently attached side shields, meeting CSA standard Z94.3; - (d) high visibility fluorescent outerwear with retro reflective striping (meeting CSA standard Z96 preferred), with such high visibility fluorescent outwear not covered by other clothing or equipment, except where necessary for safety reasons such as where fall protection or pole climbing equipment is being used; and - (e) any other PPE as required by Applicable Legislation, CSA standard, or otherwise required to protect Contractor Personnel from injuries. - 11.2.3 In addition to the foregoing minimum requirements, the following table contains further recommendations in relation to specific types of PPE:
+All personal protective equipment shall be approved by the Canadian Standards Associations (CSA) or by the American National Standards Institute (ANSI), and shall be in good condition and be properly fitted. - 11.2.2 The following mandatory personal protective equipment ("PPE") shall be supplied by the Contractor at its own expense, and shall be worn at all times by Contractor Personnel while on CP Property: - (a) safety hard hat, meeting CSA standard Z94.1 or ANSI 89.1 standards; - (b) safety boots with protective toe caps and soles, meeting CSA standard, Z195 (Green Triangle Grade 1); - (c) safety glasses with permanently attached side shields, meeting CSA standard Z94.3; - (d) high visibility fluorescent outerwear with retro reflective striping (meeting CSA standard Z96, class 2 level 2), with such high visibility fluorescent outwear not covered by other clothing or equipment, except where necessary for safety reasons such as where fall protection or pole climbing equipment is being used; and - (e) any other PPE as required by Applicable Legislation, CSA standard, or otherwise required to protect Contractor Personnel from injuries.

-Type of Protection Additional Recommendations Hard Hats Have hi-visibility characteristics which are not obscure by markings or decals
+11.2.3 In addition to the foregoing minimum requirements, the following table contains further recommendations in relation to specific types of PPE:

-Type of Protection Additional Recommendations Safety Eyewear Tinted safety eyewear must meet Canadian Military Spec.
-J if operating Railway Equipment Transition lenses are discouraged and should be worn with caution when working in changing light conditions Personal sunglasses are discouraged and must not be worn when operating Railway Equipment Safety Footwear Have defined heels Be laced and tied securely for ankle support High-Visibility Apparel Lime-green is recommended when working on, or near tracks, or when performing Comingled Work
+Type of Protection Additional Recommendations Hard Hats Have hi-visibility characteristics which are not obscured by markings or decals Safety Eye & Face Protection Tinted safety eyewear must meet Canadian standards for red signal recognition if operating railway equipment (safety eyewear meeting this requirement is available from Acklands-Grainger; ask for CP approved tinted safety eyewear) Transition lenses are discouraged and should be worn with caution when working in changing light conditions Personal sunglasses are discouraged and must not be worn when operating railway equipment Wear mesh face shields over top safety glasses when using any striking tool while performing on track maintenance work (e.g. spiking, snapping on/off anchors, etc.).
+If working alongside CP employees you will be required to comply with this practice.
+Safety Footwear Have defined heels Be laced and tied securely for ankle support When snow and ice conditions are present wear anti-slip winter footwear High-Visibility Apparel Lime-green is recommended when working on, or near tracks, or when performing Co- mingled Work